© www.utopianature.com 2006-2008

 Marbled Godwit - accidental - calling nocturnal migrant Aug.
 2009; SR

-Semipalmated Sandpiper - accidental, July 30, 2011 at UP
+Semipalmated Sandpiper - accidental, July 30, 2011 at UP, called

-Western Sandpiper - accidental - flock of 8-9 at UP July 30, 2011
+Western Sandpiper - accidental - flock of 8-9 at UP July 30, 2011, calling

-Least Sandpiper - accidental, one at UP July 30, 2011
+Least Sandpiper - accidental, ad. at UP July 30, 2011 called; juv. at golf course Sept.
+7, 2018 (ph.)

-Baird's Sandpiper - occasional spring migrant; LC
+Baird's Sandpiper - rare spring migrant; LC; golf course (ph.); flood ponds

-Pectoral Sandpiper - occasional spring migrant; U;LC
+Pectoral Sandpiper - very rare spring migrant; U; LC (ph.); flood ponds

-probably regular at small private tanks with no access.
+probably regular at small private tanks with no access,

-Franklin's Gull - rare spring migrant; U(SR);LM
+Franklin's Gull - rare spring migrant; U(SR); LM

 Ring-billed Gull - accidental, one imm.
 Oct.
 14, 2012 southbound over SR